 How many types of Surface Treatment?

-Surface treatment is a process of forming a coating on the surface of a workpiece by a certain method.
+Surface treatment is the process of forming a coating on the surface of a workpiece by a certain method.
 The purpose is to make the surface of the product beautiful and anti-corrosive.
 Generally speaking, there are no special requirements for the surface treatment of precision castings.
 The investment castings can be rust-proof only by applying anti-rust oil.
-However, in order to improve the appearance quality, protect the surface from external influences, change material properties and brand influence, etc., we will do a casting surface finishing.
+But, to improve the appearance quality, protect the surface from external influences, change material properties and brand influence, etc. We will do a casting surface finishing.